Peter Hook: Personal life

-Hook has two children from his first marriage with Iris Bates, son Jack and daughter Heather.
-Jack has been the touring bassist for The Smashing Pumpkins since 2015.
+Hook has two children from his first marriage with Iris Bates, including his son Jack who has been the touring bassist for The Smashing Pumpkins since 2015.

 In 1994, he married comedian Caroline Aherne but the marriage ended in 1997.
-He later said, after Aherne's death, that it had been a turbulent, violent and abusive marriage.
+After Aherne's 2016 death, Hook said their marriage had had been turbulent, violent and abusive and she once attempted to stab him with a kitchen knife.
 He subsequently married Rebecca Jones and has a daughter with her.

 In July 2012, Hook was awarded an Honorary Fellowship, from the University of Central Lancashire, during the graduation of the university's creative arts students.

 Playing style

-Hook has said that he developed his high bass lines when he started playing with Joy Division because the speaker that he used initially (bought from his former art teacher for £10) was so poor he had to play that high to be able to hear what he was doing, as Bernard Sumner's guitar was so loud.
-With New Order's ever increasing use of sequenced synthesised bass, especially throughout most of 1989's Technique and 1993's Republic, Hook's bass playing became ever more melodic and rhythmic, often exploiting the higher notes on his bass guitars.
+Hook has said that he developed his habit of playing higher-pitched bass lines when he started performing with Joy Division because his first amplifier (bought from his former art teacher for £10) was low quality and only the higher notes were audible against Bernard Sumner's loud guitar.
+Michael Sutton of Allmusic writes of Joy Division: "many of the group's songs were driven by Hook's sinister, throbbing bass."
 Hook contributed backing vocals on numerous Joy Division songs in concert and sang co-lead with Ian Curtis on Joy Division's "Interzone".

-He sings lead on two New Order songs ("Dreams Never End" and "Doubts Even Here" from the 1981 debut album Movement).
+With New Order's increasing use of sequenced synthesised bass, especially throughout most of 1989's Technique and 1993's Republic, Hook's bass playing became ever more melodic and rhythmic, often exploiting the higher notes on his bass guitars.
+He sang lead on two New Order songs ("Dreams Never End" and "Doubts Even Here" from the 1981 debut album Movement).